 However, compared to KLFA, both the multi-objective GA and NSGA-II generate worse models in terms of UnRec.
-For all applications and execution traces, the KLFA benchmark has no unrecognised traces.
+For all applications and execution traces, the KLFA benchmark has 0 unrecognised traces.
 Combined with the data from Figure 7 this is not surprising.
-The KLFA model tends to over-approximate rather than under-approximate an application's behaviour.
+The KLFA model tends to overapproximate rather than under-approximate an application's behaviour.